27-jjay/27-jjay/README.md

-rus+eng , she/they or any , [sign ata](https://27jay.atabook.org) , [rentry](https://rentry.co/chemIab)
+rus+eng , she/they or any , [sign ata](https://27jay.atabook.org) , [rentry](https://rentry.co/chemIab) , [prns cc](https://pronouns.cc/@27jay)

-im usually on russian servers and not very active
+i'm usually on russian servers, and not very active. i'm reclusive and i don't speak to many people, i don't like interacting with new people, nothing personal 👍

-STOP FOLLOWING ME GO FOLLOW MY GOAT [@tallpaw](https://github.com/tallpaw) !!!!!!!!

-my discord is 27._jay if u wanna talk abt smth or add me